Thank you for considering Wichita State University Speech-Language-Hearing Clinic for your Hearing Aid Purchase.

 a) Care, cleaning and use of the aid(s)

 b) Suggestions on how to adjust to the aid(s)

 Half of the cost of the Hearing Aid(s) is required at the time the order is placed.
 (Hearing Aids are generally not covered by Insurance.)
 If you qualify for Medicaid or other Social Services, please let us know, as the Payment Procedure differs, and Prior Authorization is required.

 The cost of Hearing Aids varies greatly, ranging from $700 - $3,000 per Hearing Aid, depending on style and technology.
 Each Hearing Aid comes with at least a one-year warranty, which includes a one-time loss & damage guarantee, and in-office service visits for one year at no charge.
 Visa & MasterCard Accepted.

 You have a 45-day Trial Period in which to decide whether or not you wish to keep the Hearing Aid(s).
 At the end of this time, if you do not wish to keep the Hearing Aid(s), you may return it (them) in good condition, and receive a refund of your money except $100 per aid, which is a Trial Period Charge.
 This charge is necessary to cover the individualized service afforded you during this time by our licensed Audiologist, as well as miscellaneous charges including batteries & shipping/handling charges for your Aids.

 Note: If Hearing Aids are ordered for both ears and only one Aid is purchased, there will not be a Trial Period Charge.

 Hearing Aid Repairs & Services:

 We repair and service most makes and models of hearing aids, regardless of where they were purchased.
 An open clinic is available on Wednesdays from 1:30 - 4:00pm.
 No Appointment Necessary!
 (Call ahead in case it is cancelled).
-Repair pricing varies based on technology and age of the hearing aid, please call 978-3289 for details.
+Repair pricing varies based on technology and age of the hearing aid.